sadhiin/interview-question-creator-gen-ai/README.md

 ---

-Made with ❤️ using Python and Opensource LLM models and tools 🫰🏼
+Made with ❤️ using Python and Open Source LLM models 🫰🏼